gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp/stroom-configuration.md

 If an administrator you set up with `manage_users` cannot see anything either, remember that permissions are cached, so a restart may be needed if Stroom was running when the command was issued.

-### Signing out does not sign the user out of the provider
+### Signing Out Does Not Sign the User Out of the Provider

 Either `logoutEndpoint` is unset, or the provider has no OIDC sign out endpoint, as is the case for Google.
 The Stroom session ends either way, but the provider's session does not, so the user's next visit signs them straight back in.